-And so we got our college degrees – each and every one of us.
-And I and my younger brother are raising our children to expect to go and graduate from college.
+So we got our college degrees – each and every one of us.
+Now my younger brother and I are raising our own children.
+We also expect them to go and graduate from college.

-When I first started working with parents, I worked primarily with parents of young children who were interested in providing for their children’s future college education.
-But I kept running into parents of high school students who were very concerned about how they were going to pay the high cost of college.
-Many of them were looking at taking money from their retirement plans, incurring additional debt, or suggesting their children consider “less expensive” colleges.
-After having to tell the parents of a high school senior that it was too late to save enough to pay for college, and seeing the disappointment on their faces, I decided to educate myself on the financial aid rules and regulations to see if “something” could be done.
-In doing the research, I realized that there is a big difference between getting into college and graduating from college – and the difference often is having the money necessary to complete a student’s education.
+When I first started working in college financing, parents of young children were my main clients.
+They were interested in providing for their children’s future college education.
+But I kept running into parents of high school students.
+These parents were nervous about how they could afford the immediate high cost of college.
+Many of them considered dipping into retirement plans, incurring additional debt, or suggesting their children favor “less expensive” colleges.
+One time I had to tell the parents of one high school senior that it was too late to save enough for college and saw their obvious disappointment.
+That was when I decided to educate myself on the financial aid rules and regulations in search of a solution.
+In doing the research, I realized that there is a big difference between getting into college and graduating from college: That difference is having the money necessary to complete a student’s college education.

-But what turned the table for me, was her frustration that parents were not getting the information they needed to make better decisions about selecting and paying for college.
-Most parents focus on getting their kids into the right college academically and stop short determining how they are going to be able to afford the colleges that admit their child.
+For parents to make a good decision about selecting and paying for college, they need the right information.
+I grew very frustrated that parents didn’t have easy access to the information necessary.
+Most parents focus on getting their kids into the right college academically.
+But they stop short figuring out how they are able to afford the colleges that admit their children.

-Good college planning information with a bias to college funding is out there.
-But it is scattered and you have to find it, process it and apply it to your situation.
-Our vision is to gather together and deliver quality targeted information and solutions related to college directly to parents and the students themselves.
+Good college financing information with a focus to college funding is out there.
+Unfortunately, it is randomly scattered.
+You have to find it, process it and then apply it to your situation.
+My vision is to systematically compile and deliver quality targeted information and solutions related to college financing directly to parents and the students themselves.

-I am a parent and committed advocate to families wanting to afford the colleges that admit their children through graduation.
-She is Certified Financial Planner® professional and a Certified College Planning Specialist – one of less than 500 people in the United States with that designation.
-In addition, she is the president of College Funding Resource which helps educate families on how to make college an affordable reality, without jeopardizing the family’s retirement and other financial priorities.
+I am a parent and committed advocate to families aiming to afford the colleges that admit their children all the way through graduation.
+I am a Certified Financial Planner® professional.
+In addition, I am the president of College Funding Resource, which helps educate families on how to make college an affordable reality, without jeopardizing the family’s retirement and other financial priorities.

-Mrs. Gopaul was a guest speaker at Joseph Hurley’s Savingforcollege.com 529 Boot Camp for Advisors, a presenter at the Certified Financial Planner Board of Standards, Inc Financial Planning Clinic, has been a guest on Point of View, Daily Connections, Protect Your American Dream and What’s In Your Hand.
-She has contributed her views and articles that appeared in The Star-Ledger, Garden State Woman Magazine, The Bottom Line, MorningstarAdvisor.com and divorce360.com.
-Mrs. Gopaul is highly sought after and has spoken at: Anderson Consulting, Mitchell & Titus LLP, Department of Treasury – US Mint, New Jersey Association of Women Business Owners, Social Security Administration and many other organizations.
+I have been a guest speaker at Joseph Hurley’s Savingforcollege.com 529 Boot Camp for Advisors, a presenter at the Certified Financial Planner Board of Standards, Inc Financial Planning Clinic, has been a guest on Point of View, Daily Connections, Protect Your American Dream and What’s In Your Hand.
+I have contributed my views and articles that appeared in The Star-Ledger, Garden State Woman Magazine, The Bottom Line, MorningstarAdvisor.com and divorce360.com.
+I am highly sought after and have spoken at: Anderson Consulting, Mitchell & Titus LLP, Department of Treasury – US Mint, New Jersey Association of Women Business Owners, Social Security Administration and many other organizations.

 The Rest of the Team